 - The Japanese version handles passwords differently.
-Instead of showing passwords in-between levels, passwords are shown after the End option is chosen on the game over screen in the the Japanese version.
+Instead of showing passwords in-between levels, they are shown after the End option is chosen on the game over screen.

-- The Japanese version's normal mode is less difficult than the international versions', equivalent to its "easy" mode, with a lower enemy rate and the player is able to deal more damage per attack.
+- The Japanese version's normal mode is less difficult than the international versions', equivalent to the latter's "easy" mode, with a lower enemy rate and the player being able to deal more damage per attack.

-- In the Japanese version, the storyline in regard to Elisabeth Bartley is more sinister.
+- In the Japanese version, the storyline in regard to Elizabeth Bartley is more sinister.